Jennifer Corday

-Jennifer Corday (born July 12, 1966), is an American singer/songwriter known as Corday.
+Jennifer Corday is an American singer-songwriter known as Corday.

 Early life

 Corday was born and raised in Long Beach, California.
 She graduated with honors from Wilson High School, where she enjoyed sports, music and drama and was the school mascot.
 After graduating, Corday started college at Long Beach City College, where she performed as a cellist in the chamber orchestra, and participated as an actress in several productions.
 She transferred to Chapman University in Orange, California, where she continued studying theater and music.
 She toured Alaska and Hawaii, performing as a cellist in the chamber and symphony orchestras and electric bassist in the jazz ensemble.
 She became interested in directing her senior year where she had the opportunity to produce and direct one-act plays for the public.
 She graduated with a B.A. in Communications, with minors in Music and English.

 Corday later returned to Chapman University to study Education.
 She worked as a substitute teacher in the Orange Unified School District while she completed the program.
 After securing her Single Subject Clear Teaching Credential, Corday was hired to teach high school drama and English at Paramount High School, where she acted as Head of Department and the Cheerleading Advisor.